Kraków-Płaszów concentration camp

-Plaszow (/pol/) official name: Plaszow concentration camp near Krakow (Konzentrationslager Plaszow bei Krakau) was a German Nazi concentration camp operated by the SS in Płaszów, a southern suburb of Kraków, in the General Governorate of German-occupied Poland.
+Płaszów (/pol/), officially named Płaszów concentration camp near Kraków (Konzentrationslager Plaszow bei Krakau), was a German Nazi concentration camp operated by the SS in the area of Podgórze and Wola Duchacka near Płaszów, a southern suburb of Kraków, in the General Governorate of German-occupied Poland.
 Most of the prisoners were Polish Jews who were targeted for destruction by Nazi Germany during the Holocaust.
 Many prisoners died because of executions, forced labor, and the poor conditions in the camp.
 The camp was evacuated in January 1945, before the Red Army's liberation of the area on 20 January.